genwebcorp/genjax/docs/developing.md

 nox -r -s docs-build
 ```

-This command will use `mkdocs` to build the static site, and then use `quarto`
+This command will use `mkdocs` to build the static site.
-to render the notebooks into the static site directory.

 To view the generated site, run: